FIRE-3DV: Framework-Independent Rendering Engine for 3D Graphics using Vulkan: Methodology

-To obtain a complete dynamics simulator, the rendering engine AMBF-Vulkan requires a physics engine that can update the poses of all the bodies in the simulation.
+To obtain a complete dynamics simulator, the rendering engine FIRE-3DV requires a physics engine that can update the poses of all the bodies in the simulation.
 In this work, we choose the physics engine inside AMBF, but the software design is flexible enough that other engines could be used.
-To enable communication between AMBF and the Vulkan engine, we designed the AMBF-Vulkan Interchange (AVI) plugin, which enables AMBF to write the pose of all the bodies at every physics iteration into shared memory.
-AMBF-Vulkan then uses the poses stored in shared memory before rendering the scene (see Fig. \ref{fig:Interchange}).
+To enable communication between AMBF and FIRE-3DV, we designed the AMBF-FIRE-3DV Interchange (AFI) plugin, which enables AMBF to write the pose of all the bodies at every physics iteration into shared memory.
+FIRE-3DV then uses the poses in shared memory before rendering the scene (see Fig. \ref{fig:Interchange}).

-AVI uses the \textit{boost::interprocess} library for a fast, lightweight, and operating-system-agnostic solution for interprocess communication.
-We simply use AVI to record AMBF's copy of each mesh node's world-space transformation matrix in a shared memory region, and AMBF-Vulkan updates its own copy of the mesh node's matrix.
+AFI uses the \textit{boost::interprocess} library for a fast, lightweight, and operating-system-agnostic solution for interprocess communication.
+We simply use AFI to record AMBF's copy of each mesh node's world-space transformation matrix in a shared memory region, and FIRE-3DV updates its own copy of the mesh node's matrix.
 This one-way data transfer approach avoids many of the pitfalls of concurrency.
 Additionally, the library's \textit{managed\_shared\_memory} class will internally handle the ownership swapping of the shared memory region using a recursive mutex.
 Lastly, we chose to simply overwrite each matrix every frame and read each matrix every frame, regardless of whether or not the data has changed.
 We can afford to use this inefficient but error-resistant implementation because of the relatively low amount of meshes in a typical AMBF simulation environment.